hugorbarbosa/cpp-coding-style-guide/README.md

 const int my_const_var{43};
 ```

+#### Also commonly used

-Similarly, it is usually seen the usage of a prefix when naming constants in some C++ projects, such as `c` or `k`:
+It is also common to use `camelCase` on constants when this style is applied for variables.
+Similarly, some C++ projects use a prefix when naming constants, such as `c` or `k`:

 ```c++
 // Using prefix `c` and snake_case.